nishio/omni/README.md

 # Omoikane Embed

-This is a tool to embed a [Omoikane](https://scrapbox.io/omoikane/) scrapbox project.
+This is a tool to embed contents in a Scrapbox project into vector space.
+It was made for [Omoikane](https://scrapbox.io/omoikane/) scrapbox project.
 Using Github Actions run following actions automatically in daily basis.

 - 1: Fetch all pages from Scrapbox